 How to anneal silver sheet

-- To start creating the perfect silver wire jewellery pieces from silver sheet, cover your silver with a protective non-oxidising powder.
+- To start creating the perfect silver wire jewellery pieces from silver sheet, cover your metal with a protective non-oxidising powder.
 Keep the powder away from your soldered joints to avoid making the solder run.

 - Remove the plastic coating from your silver wire and rub dry paper over both sides of your silver to remove the silver shine.